Chris35Wills/Chris35Wills.github.io/_posts/2018-07-31-binary_geotiff_processing.md

 ---
 layout: post
-title: ENVI binary to GeoTiff: opening, processing and output in Python
+title: ENVI binary to GeoTiff - opening, processing and output in Python
 categories: Python
 ---